dahak-metagenomics/dahak/workflows/taxonomic_classification/README.md

 done
 ```

-Convert kaiju output to format readable by krona:
+Next, convert kaiju output to format readable by krona.
+Note that the taxonomic rank for classification (e.g. genus) is determined with the -r flag.
 ```
 kaijuurl="quay.io/biocontainers/kaiju:1.6.1--pl5.22.0_0"
 kaijudir="kaijudb"